yezkez10/tp/docs/DeveloperGuide.md

 1. Patient visits the clinic
 2. Clinic staff needs the information of this specific patient
 3. Clinic staff inserts the patient's details
-4. ClinicRecords retrieves the patient's information for the clinic staff
+4. ClinicAssistant retrieves the patient's information for the clinic staff

    Use case ends.

 **Extensions**

 * 3a.
 The patient cannot be found
     * 3a1.
-ClinicRecords shows an error message.
+ClinicAssistant shows an error message.

-      Use Case resumes at step 3
+      Use case resumes at step 3.

 **Use case 4: Delete a patient**

 **MSS**

 1. User requests to list all patients.
 2. ClinicAssistant returns a list of all patients from the database.
 3. User requests to delete a specific person in the list with his index.
 4. ClinicAssistant deletes the person from the database.

    Use case ends.

 **Extensions**
 * 3a.
 The input index is invalid.
     * 3a1.
 ClinicAssistant shows an error message.
     * 3a2.
 User enters new index.
-      Steps 3a1-3a2 repeated until the index entered is correct.
+    * Steps 3a1-3a2 repeated until the index entered is correct.

       Use case resumes at step 4.

 **Use case 5: Viewing available timeslots**

 **MSS**

 1. User needs to book an appointment for a patient.
 2. User chooses a date and enters it.
 3. ClinicAssistant returns a list of available timeslots on that date.
 4. User finds an available timeslot from the given list.
-5. User proceeds proceed to book an appointment for the patient on that specific date and timeslot
+5. User proceeds to book an appointment for the patient on that specific date and timeslot

    Use case ends.

 **Extensions**
 * 2b.
 Date entered is invalid
     * 2b1.
 ClinicAssistant shows an error message and requests for correct date.
     * 2b2.
 User enters a new date.
-      Steps 2b1 - 2b2 are repeated until date entered is correct Use case resumes at step 3.
+    * Steps 2b1 - 2b2 are repeated until date entered is correct

+      Use case resumes at step 3.

 * 3a.
 ClinicAssistant returns an empty list of available timeslots
     * 3a1.
 User now has to enter a new date
-      Step 3a1 is repeated until date entered has list of at least 1 available timeslot Use case resumes at step 4.
+    * Step 3a1 is repeated until date entered has list of at least 1 available timeslot

+      Use case resumes at step 4.

 *{More to be added}*

 ### Non-Functional Requirements

-1. Should be able to find a patient's information in less than 2 seconds
+1. System should be able to find a patient's information in less than 2 seconds
-2. Should be able to hold up to 1000 patients without a noticeable sluggishness in performance for typical usage.
+2. System should be able to hold up to 1000 patients without a noticeable sluggishness in performance for typical usage
-3. Should be able to load all patient's information in about 3 seconds.
+3. System should be able to view available timeslots on a valid date in about 2 seconds
+4. User-friendly and easy to use without much guidance
+5. System works on both 32-bit and 64-bit environments
+6. System should be usable by a beginner with basic computer knowledge
+7. System uses extremely secure security software to keep patient data safe and secure

 *{More to be added}*

-### Glossary

-* **ClinicRecords**: The record book we use to store information of patients
-* **Private patient record**: Details that are not meant to be shared with others
-* **Clinic Staff**: Any healthcare professional at the clinics including doctors/nurses/staff

 --------------------------------------------------------------------------------------------------------------------